Pacific Rim (2013) Legendary Pictures / Double Dare You

 invaders, Ghidorah was last seen playing a very different role in

-beams from his mouths to levitate Godzilla and smack him around, then
+mouths to levitate Godzilla and smack him around, then bites into him and

-bites into him and starts to drain his vitality. Ōzaki somehow channels
+starts to drain his vitality. Ōzaki somehow channels his super-mutant

-gives Godzilla the boost he needs to fight back.
-In short order, Godzilla
+boost he needs to fight back.
+In short order, Godzilla blasts off two of

-blasts off two of Ghidorah’s heads, throws him into orbit and incinerates
+Ghidorah’s heads, throws him into orbit and incinerates him.
+He then turns

-him.
-He then turns on the Gotengo, apparently still bent on
+on the Gotengo, apparently still bent on settling his grudge

-settling his grudge against the gunship.
-At that moment, Minilla appears
+against the gunship.
+At that moment, Minilla appears on the scene, having

-on the scene, having directed the hunter and his grandson to drive him
+directed the hunter and his grandson to drive him into central Tokyo.
+He

-into central Tokyo.
-He persuades Godzilla to back down and the two of them
+persuades Godzilla to back down and the two of them lope off into the

-lope off into the sunset. Ōzaki remarks that it’s not the end, but the
+sunset. Ōzaki remarks that it’s not the end, but the start of a new war,

-start of a new war, although what he means by that is never explained.
+although what he means by that is never explained.

 With celebratory anniversary episodes of media franchises – and the bigger the